-You'd have to embrace the entitled chaos writing about Elizabeth Taylor and Richard Burton.
+You'd have to embrace the entitled chaos, writing about Elizabeth Taylor and Richard Burton.
 Lear and Prospero of course have similarities, but I'm disinclined to collapse them into one, which Roger Lewis does in Erotic Vagrancy (2023).

-I like this book because it discusses a lot of movies, and of course it's annoying to not have seen a movie, but I've watched a lot of movies lately and I feel kind of at an end of having watched essential movies.
-I guess I need to drill down and watch all of Richard Burton and Liz Taylor and maybe even Rachel Roberts.
-I didn't know she was in Murder On The Oriental Express.
-I don't know if knowing an actress jacks off a dog changes my appreciation of a movie, in some ways not having all those details helps you freshly watch a movie without the clutter of irrelevant backstories.
-But the moment when she's yelling at photographers that Liz Taylor isn't the star of a movie she's promoting, and losing attention to Liz Taylor, is quite delicious.
+I didn't know Roberts was in Murder On The Oriental Express.
+I don't know if knowing an actress jacks off a dog changes my appreciation of a movie, in some ways not having all those details helps you freshly watch a movie without the clutter of irrelevant backstories about the actors.
+The moment when she's yelling at photographers that Liz Taylor isn't the star of a movie she's promoting, and losing attention to Liz Taylor, is quite delicious.
 There's so much comeuppance in Hollywood, except I'm ashamed at enjoying it some.
+Feels like a large force that is uncontrollable, and will never keep you favored forever.

 Roger Lewis is Welsh, and explores the Welshness of Roberts and Burton.
 He plays off people, Roberts and Burton, and perhaps that's why he compares Prospero to Lear.